 The only situation in which you cannot refuse a breathalyzer in Maryland is if you were involved in an accident that caused serious injury or death.
 In such an instance, a police officer can order you to take a breathalyzer test.

-An experienced Maryland criminal defense attorney can help you if you have refused to take a Maryland sobriety test and are facing penalties as a result.
+An experienced criminal defense attorney can help you if you have refused to take a sobriety test and are facing penalties as a result in Ocean City, Baltimore, or other areas of Maryland.
 The attorneys at The Law Offices of Thomas J. Maronick have experience fighting Maryland drunk driving charges.
-You can contact Thomas Maronick on his cellphone at 202.288.0167, the law office at 410.244.5068 or via our website for a free consultation.
+You can contact Thomas Maronick at (410) 934-3007 or via our website for a free consultation.